 Family is an important source of advice and assistance for New Zealand parents.
 In a 2007 survey respondents identified family and whānau as their most important source of advice and support.
-People who live far away from their family members often feel this separation keenly once their children are born.
+People who live far away from other family members often feel this separation keenly after their children are born.

 Parenting organisations enable parents to learn about parenting and to share their experience with others.
-Parenting organisations mainly used to train mothers in infant and early childhood care.
-By the 21st century they focused on advice and support for both parents on a range of matters.
-In a 2007 survey just under half of parental respondents with children under five attended parenting classes, programmes or presentations.
+They mainly used to train mothers in the care of infants and young children.
+In the 21st century they focused on advice and support for both parents on a range of matters.
+In a 2007 survey, just under half of respondents with children under five attended parenting classes, programmes or presentations.
 Parents of young children were more likely than other parents to seek advice from parenting organisations.

 One of the best-known parenting organisations is Plunket (originally the Society for the Promotion of the Health of Women and Children), which was founded in 1907.
-Plunket nurses made home visits or ran clinics, and offered instruction, advice and support.
+Plunket nurses made home visits, ran clinics, and offered instruction, advice and support.
 Mothers joined local Plunket committees, which gave them opportunities to learn more about children from their peers and to socialise.
-In the 21st century Plunket also facilitated fathers’ groups.
+In the 21st century Plunket also facilitates fathers’ groups.

-Parents Centres New Zealand was established in 1951, in part to help mothers form close emotional bonds with their babies.
+Parents Centres were established from 1952, in part to help mothers form close emotional bonds with their babies.
 The organisation established some of the first antenatal (before birth) classes in New Zealand, and talked to expectant parents about natural birth, adjusting to parenthood and children’s psychological development.
-Parents Centres remained influential in the 21st century, and in 2018 had 460 branches across New Zealand.
+Parents Centres remained influential in the 21st century, and in 2018 Parents Centres New Zealand had 460 branches.

 Playcentre arose in the 1930s and 1940s.
 Playcentres offer play-based learning for preschoolers.
 Parents participate as helpers and can learn about child development and parenting.
-The centres provide an important space for parents to meet and share their parenting experience.
-The organisation also publishes a number of child education and parenting books.
+The centres provide an important space for parents to meet and share their parenting experiences.
+The organisation also publishes books about child education and parenting.

-Women are more involved than men.
-A 1976 survey of Playcentre members found that men accounted for 0.4% of session helpers.
-In 2007 the number of fathers who were session helpers was 3.1%, though this was much higher than the percentage of paid male caregivers in early childhood centres.
+Women are much more involved than men.
+A 1976 survey of Playcentre members found that men were just 0.4% of session helpers.
+In 2007 the figure was 3.1%, though this was much higher than the percentage of paid male caregivers in early childhood centres.
 In 2018 there were 442 Playcentres in New Zealand.

 Parenting Place – Mā tāua, oti atu ai

-Parenting Place – Mā tāua, oti atu ai is a charitable trust set up in 1993 to support whānau/families and children provides a range of programmes for families, communities and schools.
-Established in 1993, it had 120 staff and 585 volunteers nationwide in 2018.
+Parenting Place – Mā tāua, oti atu ai is a charitable trust set up in 1993 to support whānau/families and children by providing a range of programmes for families, communities and schools.
+In 2018it had 120 staff and 585 volunteers nationwide.

-Great Fathers focuses on information for fathers which it delivers via accessible videos and cartoons.
+Great Fathers focuses on delivering information to fathers via accessible videos and cartoons.
 It provides short video clips of New Zealand men talking about parenting and interacting with their children.
-A toolbox of information especially for men who are new parents can also be accessed through the Great Fathers website.
+A toolbox of information for new male parents is available on the Great Fathers website.

 Parents organising themselves

 New Zealand parents also organise themselves, often around particular issues like sole parenting.
 In the 1970s Joss Shawyer, a sole mother and founder of the Council for the Single Mother and her Child, published the book Everything a single parent needs to know.
-It included advice on housing, income and legal issues.
-This was unusual as parenting books then focused on childcare and health.
+This included advice on housing, income and legal issues, unusual in an era when parenting books focused on childcare and health.

 Antenatal groups which women, and sometimes their partners, join before their babies are born often become informal support groups for parents of small children.
 They meet in one another’s homes or cafes, share their experiences and discuss what has worked for them as they care for their children.

-In the early 21st century websites set up by parents, or those with expertise in parenting, provided parents with up-to-date advice about legal matters, housing and income, some specifically for sole parents.
-Many websites were run by parents for parents, including the Mothers Network – Te Aka Haumi Ūkaipo in Wellington, a not-for-profit organisation that has been running for 35 years as a mutual support group.
-The proliferation of these community-based groups and websites shows that parenting is a diverse experience, and New Zealand parents seek advice and support in multiple ways.
+In the early 21st century websites set up by parents, or those with expertise in parenting, provided up-to-date advice about legal matters, housing and income, in some cases specifically for sole parents.
+Among the websites run by parents for parents was the Mothers Network – Te Aka Haumi Ūkaipo in Wellington, a not-for-profit organisation that has been operating for 35 years as a mutual support group.
+The proliferation of community-based groups and websites shows that parenting is a diverse experience, and that New Zealand parents seek advice and support in multiple ways.

-OHbaby! is just one example of a media business that provides a range of information for parents with babies, including practical advice about pregnancy, a baby products directory and opportunities to join face-to-face mother and baby groups – or participate in online mother and baby forums, baby blogs or chat groups.
+OHbaby! is an example of a media business that provides a range of information for parents with babies, including practical advice about pregnancy, a baby products directory and opportunities to join face-to-face mother and baby groups, or participate in online mother and baby forums, baby blogs or chat groups.
 It also provides advice on baby names, baby showers and healthy food.